heycarsten/lcbo-api/static/source/news/2014-12-15-whats-next-for-lcbo-api.md

 I plan to build out the management panel further and provide some other useful features in the future.

-### If you're making money with LCBO API, please supporting it
+### If you're making money with LCBO API, please support it

 > If LCBO API is making it easier for you to do your job, run your business,
 > or build an app, please consider supporting it financially.